korotetskiy/Cloud_DevOps__Kharkiv_2022/Final project/README.md

 Build step 'Send files or execute commands over SSH' changed build result to SUCCESS
 Finished: SUCCESS
 ```
-This page displays the poll log events that triggered this build
+<h3>This page displays the poll log events that triggered this build</h3>
 ```
 Started on Feb 13, 2023, 5:06:36 PM
 Started by event from 140.82.115.51 ⇒ http://109.87.12.12:8080/github-webhook/ on Mon Feb 13 17:06:36 UTC 2023